centaurus22/ruhrpottmetaller-editor/README.md

 # rpmetaller-editor
-A web-based tool which stores information of concerts and helps publishing it.
+A web-based tool to store and manage information about concerts and helps publishing it.